Loading NuWatt Energy...

 Open guideOpen next

-Open guideWe’ll keep you updated on launch timing, pricing, and eligibility while you compare current loan and lease options.
+Open guideGet a custom system design and prequalify with a soft credit check while you compare current loan and lease options.

 FAQ

 SMART 3.0, high delivery charges, and strong battery stacking mean Massachusetts homeowners can still make solar work without the homeowner ITC.
-If you need a project this season, it usually makes more sense to compare a loan, lease, and PPA now while staying on the Propel waitlist in parallel.
-Massachusetts is also one of the clearest future Propel markets because the payment pain is real and the post-ITC financing story is messy.
-If your main goal is a lower-payment ownership path and you can wait through launch timing, the waitlist is the right move.
+With Propel now live here, the practical move is to compare a loan, lease, and PPA against a Propel design side by side before you commit.
+Massachusetts is one of the clearest Propel markets because the payment pain is real and the post-ITC financing story is messy.
+If your main goal is a lower-payment path that still ends in an ownership option after a managed period — subject to the agreement terms — Propel is worth comparing directly against a loan.

-Join the Massachusetts Propel waitlist now, then use the state guides above to decide whether a loan, lease, or PPA makes more sense while launch timing firms up.
+Get a Massachusetts Propel design now, then use the state guides above to decide whether a loan, lease, or PPA makes more sense before you commit.